rifatul97/Space-Invaders/README.md

 * The game increases difficulty as the player progresses to next waves - the invaders' movement speed increases. <br />

 ## Features to be implemented:
+* Make uses of latest Java features and mix with Kotlin
 * Time system. <br />
 * Tracking playing scores. <br />
 * Sound. <br />